YanchaoSongYS/yanchaosong/content/publication/journal-article-2/index.md

 {{% callout note %}}
 **Highlights**
-- Drivers' risk tendencies can be accurately identified within risky driving scenarios.
+- Driving simulator data can be sampled in function of distance or time.
-- Weighted probability of multi-threshold events (WPMTE) is a promising risk indicator.
+- Nearest sampled parameter value is a good proxy for the value at a point.
-- Probability-based driving risk is overestimated with an increase in driving exposure.
+- Speed variations in zones result in mean speed underestimations based on raw data.
-- The driving risks vary among driver groups across different ages and countries.
+- Interpolated data are more suitable for the analysis of driving parameters in zones.
-- WPMTE-based risk assessment can distinguish drivers with diverse styles and offenses.
+- Describing data processing approach is important in driving simulator research.
 {{% /callout %}}